how to become a neurologist

 After graduation, candidates can choose from the two best options in the field.

-Enroll in a three-year Doctor of Medicine after passing the admission exam.
+Enroll in a three-year Doctor of Medicine program after passing the admission exam.
 You will gain expertise in the subject of neurology with specialized training.
 The study of neurology is often pursued as a postgraduate specialty.
 You can even continue your studies at the doctoral level.

-• D.M Neurology
+• D.M.
+Neurology

-• D.N.B Neurology
+• D.N.B.
+Neurology

 • Fellowship in Neurology

-• M.P.T Neurology
+• M.P.T.
+Neurology

 Step 6: Get registration and authorization